beyondstorage/specs/rfcs/111-add-service-metadata-in-storage-metadata.md

 }
 ```

-It only defines the `global` metadata for storage which could be used in all services, but no field to carry the metadata used in special services.
+It only defines the `global metadata` for storage which could be used in all services, but no field to carry the metadata used in special services.

 ## Proposal

-So I propose to add service metadata in storage metadata.
+So I propose to add `service metadata` in storage metadata.

-`service` metadata is provided by service, could only be used in current service.
+### Add service metadata in storage metadata

-The `global` metadata has been included in object type. `service` metadata will be stored in a struct that defined by service:
+The `global metadata` has been included in object type. `service metadata` for storage will be stored in a struct that defined by service:

-- service metadata will be `serviceMetadata interface{}` in `StorageMeta`.
+- `service metadata` will be `serviceMetadata interface{}` in `StorageMeta`.

-For services side:
+For services:

-Example of adding service pair for storage metadata in `service.toml`:
+Example of adding service's pair for storage metadata in `service.toml`:

 ```go
 [infos.storage.meta.<service-meta>]